delacylab/PathLearn/README.md

 various mental health conditions.
 The new algorithm incorporates an internal attention-masking mechanism, enabling the embedded transformer model to make accurate predictions without requiring imputation of missing input data.
-Similar to *RiskPath*, the new algorithm integrates an optimization technique to efficiently identify the best-performing structural hyperparameters for prediction.
+Similar to *RiskPath*, the new algorithm integrates an optimization technique to efficiently identify the best-performing structural hyperparameter for prediction.
 The package built for the new algorithm will include various utilities, including tools for feature selection and visualization.

 Please stay tuned for the updates on the new algorithm.

 To cite *RiskPath*,

 ```
 @article{deLacy2025,